 Drop sets are specifically designed to stress and break down muscle fibers.
 As an example, if you are performing barbell bicep curls with 120 pounds for a set of 8-10 reps.
 After 10 reps, you cannot even get one more rep up at 120 pounds, but if you lower the weight to 100 pounds, you could squeeze out a few more reps.
 Even though, you have reach temporary muscle failure, it is not a complete muscle failure.
 Dropping the weight 15-20% allows you to squeeze out another 8 reps or so.
 After those reps, drop the weight again by 15-20% and you can squeeze out another 8 reps or so.

-By using drop sets, you are now reaching a higher level of muscle failure, which means increased muscle mass.
+By using the drop method, you are now reaching a higher level of muscle failure, which means increased muscle mass.
 They give you the ability to hit those stubborn, pesky muscle fibers that are normally not hit during typical sets.
 Drop sets are not conducive to strength or power gains, so this is not a technique that would be used by sports athletes.
 This is a mechanism used by bodybuilders in order to increase muscle size.

 How Should You Use Drop Sets?

 My strict rule on drop sets is the only use them on the final set of an exercise.
 I may do multiple drops per body part, but only one set per exercise.

 One popular method of drop sets was one of Arnold’s favorite techniques – the barbell strip set.
 You add small plates on each side of the barbell and then remove small plates.
 This removes 15-20% of the weight for each round of the drop set.
 Using small plates is important in order to save time between sets.
 If you have to remove a plate and add a plate to the bar, you have wasted too much time.